FreakC-Foundation/FreakC/TUTORIAL.md

 <b>Note: Administrator is required to run the command</b>

+# Disable prebuilt variables
+You can disable numpoop, numpiss, numpuke,... by putting this block of code on top of your program:

+	Cancer[fnc]
+	EnableCoolStuff[fnc]

 # Meme and J4F commands
 ## Patrick functions
 You can prints out a quote of patrick from the huge collection of...
 3 quotes that FreakC comes with :))